Information about how Derwen College approaches teaching young people with special educational needs

 Systems to get student back on track if progress is not as anticipated

 Regular and ongoing review through the systems described ensure that help is quickly put in place if student’s progress is not as expected.
-Interventions include speech and language therapy, physiotherapy, positive behaviour support, functional skills support, personal tutor involvement, pastoral support.
+Interventions include speech and language therapy, occupational therapy, positive behaviour support, functional skills support, personal tutor involvement, pastoral support.
 Any of these interventions might bring about a review of the individual learning strategies and targets.
 Throughout, student views and input are paramount.

 Information about how Derwen College supports students moving between phases of education and preparation for adult life, so that they can achieve good outcomes.